Samuel J. Randall: Tariffs

-Presidential election of 1884
+1884 presidential election

 As in 1880, the contest for the Democratic nomination for president in 1884 began under the shadow of Tilden.
 Declining health forced Tilden's withdrawal by June 1884, and Randall felt free to pursue his own chance at the presidency.
 He gathered some of the Pennsylvania delegates to his cause, but by the time the convention assembled in July, most of the former Tilden adherents had gathered around New York governor Grover Cleveland.
 Early in the convention, Randall met with Daniel Manning, Cleveland's campaign manager, and soon thereafter Randall's delegates were instructed to cast their votes for Cleveland.
 As his biographer, House, wrote, the "actual bargain struck between Randall and Manning is not known, but ... events would seem to show that Randall was promised control of federal patronage in Pennsylvania."

 Cleveland's campaign made extensive use of Randall, as he made speeches for Cleveland in New England, Pennsylvania, Ohio, Virginia, New York, and Connecticut, mainly in places where potential voters needed to be reassured that the Democrats did not want to lower the tariff so much that they would lose their jobs.
 In a close election, Cleveland was elected over his Republican opponent, James G. Blaine.
 Randall also took two tours of the South in 1884 after the election.
 Although, he claimed the trips to be of a personal nature, they generated speculation that Randall was gathering support for another run at the Speakership in 1885.